Testimonies of the Day

 Since I dream all day about recipes and my other passion is movement, I thought about all of you racers out there who need something convenient to pack.
 These Energy Gel Bites are not only really tasty, they are filled with the nutrients your muscles are screaming for after a hard race!

-- ¼ cup Swerve confectioners (or a drop of stevia glycerite)
+- 1/4 cup Natural Sweetener or a drop of stevia glycerite

 - 1 tsp vanilla extract